 O’Neill 246, the CTE’s Active Learning Classroom (ALC), provides faculty and students with an innovative space to explore engaging and inclusive approaches to learning.
 Equipped with flexible seating, collaborative technologies, and extensive whiteboard space, the ALC invites faculty to experiment with learning-centered pedagogies and invites students to be active participants in their own learning.
 Faculty who teach in the ALC also play a key role in contributing to the CTE’s research into the effective use of classroom space and active learning pedagogies.
-If you are interested in reserving O'Neill 246 for the full Spring 2022 semester, please complete this request form and we will be in touch.
+If you are interested in reserving O'Neill 246 for the full Summer 2023 or Fall 2023 semester, please complete the appropriate classroom request form:

 The CTE manages two computer classrooms that are available for semester-long courses.
 Faculty or staff members can also request ad-hoc bookings of classrooms, with the understanding that the requester will be responsible for overseeing the use of the computer classroom.
-All requests for O’Neill 245 or 254 should be for use of the computers in the room (PC laptops in O’Neill 245, and Mac laptops in O’Neill 254).
-If you are interested in reserving O'Neill 245 or 254 for the full Spring 2024 semester, please complete the appropriate request form below and we will be in touch:
+All requests for O’Neill 245 or 254 should be for the use of the computers in the room (21 PC student laptops in O’Neill 245, and 17 Mac student laptops in O’Neill 254).
+If you are interested in reserving O'Neill 245 or 254 for the full Spring 2024 semester, please complete the classroom request form:

 Courses requiring specialized software will be given first priority when scheduling these computer labs for an entire semester.
 Once all specialized software users have been placed, we will attempt to accommodate the remaining requests or suggest possible alternatives.
 To allow time to research and complete the licensing for software, it is ideal where possible to have requests by July 1 for the following Academic Year.
 If planning that far ahead is not possible, please submit them by July 1 for installation for Fall Semester, by November 1 for installation for Spring Semester, and by March 1 for installation for Summer term.
 It will not be possible to accommodate custom software requests once these dates have passed.